Async Execution Patterns for DuckDB Spatial & Modern Analytical SQL

 break

-# Convert WKB to Shapely geometries efficiently
+# Convert WKB bytes to Shapely geometries

 geometries = [wkb.loads(row[1]) for row in chunk]